Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCBarrierEngine.rst

 After simulating the asset price at each discrete time point, draw the maximum or minimum of the stock price on the interval using the known theoretical distribution of a Brownian Bridge, refer to **''Going to Extremes: Correcting Simulation Bias in Exotic Option Valuation - D.R.
 Beaglehole, P.H.
 Dybvig and G. Zhou, Correcting for Simulation Bias in Monte Carlo methods to Value Exotic Opitons in Models Driven by Levy Process - Claudia Ribeiro and Nick Webber.''**

 In the following, we will take up-and-out barrier option as an example to elaborate the two kinds of pricing engines.
 Let :math:`T` be the maturity time of option, the barrier level is :math:`B`.
-The maturity time :math:`T` is discreted by time steps :math:`N`.
+The maturity time :math:`T` is discretized by time steps :math:`N`.
 The rebate value is :math:`R`.
 If a barrier option fails to exercise, the seller may pay a rebate to the buyer of the option.
 Knock-outs may pay a rebate when they are knocked out, and knock-ins may pay a rebate if they expire without ever knocking in.